 These hardy houseplants are rather low-maintenance and are quite popular for their broad, dark leaves and upright, tree-like growth.
 They are also said to be one of the best houseplants for cleansing the air in their environment.
 These plants are toxic to pets, however.
 So if you have some furry friends running around your house, you may want to keep this one out of reach!
 Ingestion is not lethal, though it may cause some serious discomfort.
 Always contact your veterinarian right away if your pet gets into any of your plants!
 Shop Rubber Trees!

 These exquisite houseplants are truly a wonder.
 They feature thick, leathery leaves with one tall, brightly colored flower emerging from the center.
-They can come in all sorts of colors, from red, to yellow, to pink, and more.
-In addition to inciting awe and wonder from any house guest, these plants will also do a fabulous job of pulling toxins out of the are around it, giving you fresh, clean air to breathe.
-These plants don't like direct sun, and will thrive in moist, moderately lit environments.
+They can come in all sorts of colors, from red to yellow, to pink, and more.
+In addition to inciting awe and wonder from any house guest, these plants will also do a fabulous job of pulling toxins out of the area around it, giving you fresh, clean air to breathe.
+These plants don't like direct sun and will thrive in moist, moderately lit environments.
 Shop Bromeliads!

 If you have any questions about any of these houseplants, where they will thrive in your home, how to care for them, or other benefits they may offer, please let us know!
 We are always happy to help with anything plant related!
 Submit a contact form on our home page, or give us a call any time!
 970-484-5022